 5. Where to stay in Switzerland?

-Depending on where you want to go visit in Switzerland, and what is your budget and preferences, your options for accommodation can go from standard hotels or Airbnb rentals, hostels, but also unique lodging offered throughout the country, such as luxurious accommodations and farm stays.
+Depending on where you want to go visit in Switzerland, and what is your budget and preferences, your options for accommodation can go from standard hotels or Airbnb rentals, and hostels, but also unique lodgings offered throughout the country, such as luxurious accommodations and farm stays.

 It is up to you and your budget and personal preferences.
-For budget (and young) travelers, there are plenty of cheap accommodation to choose from in hostels.
+For budget (and young) travelers, there are plenty of cheap accommodations to choose from in hostels.

-For latest offers on hotels from our providers use search form below:
+For the latest offers on hotels from our providers use the search form below:

 6. Moving around

-Switzerland’s public transport system is comprehensive, reliable and efficient.
-You can use trains, trams, buses and even boats to move around the country.
+Switzerland’s public transport system is comprehensive, reliable, and efficient.
+You can use trains, trams, buses, and even boats to move around the country.
 There are also extensive cycling routes.
-In 2015, Swiss Pass was introduced to unify payment system for entire transport system, which makes it much easier for tourists to move around.
+In 2015, Swiss Pass was introduced to unify the payment system for the entire transport system, which makes it much easier for tourists to move around.

 More info about transportation in Switzerland.